Tech product reviews take many forms.

 If a magazine review scale ran from, say, one to five stars, you’d rarely see any product score less than three.
 And even a score of three would be rare.
 I’ve known companies to launch legal action against publications awarding three or four stars.
 Better than average is hardly grounds for offence, let alone litigation.

-Once I heard an advertising sales exec tell a magazine advertiser: “we only review the good stuff”.
+Once I heard an advertising sales exec (not working on my publication) tell a magazine advertiser: “we only review the good stuff”.

-My approach to product reviews on this site isn’t perfect.
+My approach to reviewing products isn’t perfect.
 I’d like to do more scientific testing, but don’t have the time or resources.
 Often The review loan is only for a few days, so extensive testing isn’t possible.
 Reviews here are unpaid.
-This means they have to take second place behind paying jobs.
+This means reviewing has to take second place behind paying jobs.